Tips for Traveling with Pets

 Cargo Hold or Carry-On?

-As an item brought on-board, your pet will have to fit in an airline-approved travel crate.
-It must also fit under the passenger seat (generally about 10x15x20 inches and weighing less than 40 pounds).
-He’ll need to be at least eight weeks old, fully weaned, and calm, and will be required to remain in her own carry-on bag for the duration of the flight.
+The size of your pet and airline policies will determine whether your pet can fly in the cabin or must travel in the cargo hold.
+Small pets such as dogs, cats, and domestic birds are often allowed as carry-on luggage, provided they fit in an airline-approved travel crate that fits under the seat (generally about 10x15x20 inches and weighing less than 40 pounds).
+Pets must be at least eight weeks old, fully weaned, and calm, remaining in their carry-on bag for the duration of the flight.

 Got Shots?